-In the real-time optical NHS-OFDM receiver, a variable optical ATT (VOA) is placed in front of the optical coupler (OC) with a split ratio of 10:90 to change the received optical power (ROP) and indirectly measure the ROP by a power meter (PM).
+In the real-time optical NHS-OFDM receiver, a variable optical attenuator (VOA) is placed in front of the optical coupler (OC) with a split ratio of 10:90 to change the received optical power (ROP), and indirectly measure the ROP by a power meter (PM).
 The signal with 90% power from the OC is directly detected by a PIN photodiode (PD).
-The recovered signal is amplified by a 4.5 GHz EA, converted into the differential signal via the second balun, and sampled by a 2.5 GSa/s time-interleaved analog-todigital converter (TI-ADC).
-The captured samples are sent to an Xilinx Virtex-7 FPGA (XC7VX485T-2FFG1761) evaluation board VC707 through the LVDS interface.
-A common clock source is employed to avoid the sampling clock frequency offset between the receiver and the transmitter.
-The received samples from the ADC chip are performed with serial-to-parallel conversion and unsigned data converted to signed data through the ADC interface module.
-Then, the offset mismatch compensation (OMC) caused by TI-ADC is conducted^[23].
-After completing the low-complexity symbol synchronization based on TS, the R2C module is realized.
-The next procedures include the CP removal, 64/128-point FFT, CE and channel equalization, and QAM de-mapping.
-The error bit count is sent to a personal computer (PC) through the Xilinx ChipScope Pro tool for realtime error measurement.
-In addition, the OFDM samples captured by the ADC are also saved and uploaded to the PC for comparison and analysis by using offline DSP approaches.
+The recovered signal is amplified by a 4.5 GHz EA, converted into the differential signal via the second balun, and sampled by a 2.5 GSa/s time-interleaved analog-todigital converter (ADC).
+The captured samples are sent to Xilinx Virtex-7 FPGA (XC7VX485T-2FFG1761) evaluation board VC707 through the LVDS interface.
+A common clock source is employed to avoid the sampling clock frequency offset (SFO) between the receiver and the transmitter.
+The received samples from the ADC chip are performed serial-to-parallel conversion and unsigned data converted to signed data through the ADC interface module.
+And then the offset mismatch compensation (OMC) caused by TI-ADC is conducted [25].
+After completing the low-complexity symbol synchronization based on TS, the real-tocomplex conversion (R2C) module is realized.
+Next procedures include the CP removal, 64/128-point FFT, CE and channel equalization and QAM De-mapping.
+The error bit count is sent to a personal computer (PC) through the Xilinx ChipScope Pro tool for real-time error measurement.
+In addition, the OFDM samples captured by the ADC are also saved and uploaded to PC for comparison and analysis by using offline DSP approaches.

-Figures 2(b) and 2(c) are the baseband NHS-OFDM transceiver hardware platform.
-The register-transfer-level (RTL) schematics of the real-time NHS-OFDM transceiver are given in Figs. 2(d) and 2(e).
+Insets 2(b) and 2(c) are the baseband NHS-OFDM transceiver hardware platform.
+The register-transfer level (RTL) schematics of the real-time NHS-OFDM transceiver are given in Figs. 2(d) and 2(e).
 In addition, some key parameters for the experiment are shown in Table 1.